 Unsafe clinical practice and/or unprofessional conduct are grounds for failure in any clinical course and may result in immediate removal from the clinical site.
-Students who demonstrate unsafe or unprofessional conduct in a clinical laboratory or clinical practice site will undergo review by the Graduate Academic Standards Advisory Committee and may be dismissed from the program.
-Students may also be immediately removed from the clinical site, undergo review by the Graduate Academic Standards Advisory Committee and/or be dismissed from the program under the following conditions:
+Students who demonstrate unsafe or unprofessional conduct in a clinical laboratory or clinical practice site will undergo review by the Academic Standards Review Committee and may be dismissed from the program.
+Students may also be immediately removed from the clinical site, undergo review by the Academic Standards Review Committee and may be dismissed from the program.
+Students may also be immediately removed from the clinical site, undergo review by the Academic Standards Review Committee and/or be dismissed from the program under the following conditions:

 - 1. Clinical performance endangering patient safety; - 2.
 Use of drugs / alcohol rendering the student unfit for safe and competent clinical performance and endangering patient safety; - 3.
-Physical health and/or mentor health problems rendering the student unfit for safe and competent clinical performance and endangering patient safety; - 4.
+Physical health and/or mental health problems rendering the student unfit for safe and competent clinical performance and endangering patient safety; - 4.
 Unprofessional behavior in the clinical setting; and /or - 5.
 Behavior that violates the ANA Code of Ethics for Nurses.